Benjamin D. Weber

 • Sentenced to Slavery, Stuck in Jim Crow?
 (Louisiana codirector), States of Incarceration: A National Dialogue of Local Histories, national public history project and traveling exhibit (2017-present)

-• The Calderwood US History Series (host), WGBH Boston and PBS Learning Media, interactive video lessons (2016-present)
+• The Calderwood US History Series (host), GBH and PBS Learning Media, interactive video lessons (2016-present)

 • Visions of Justice for New Orleans (director), Vera Institute of Justice, short film (2018)